abuxton/presentations/cote/cote-deckset-presentation.md

 ^What if I told you a configuration management tool does not have to be used for management? or even configuration.

 ---
-# Installation #
-## Well it is the obvious place to start! ##

-Lets be honest this is the easiest thing to over come, no one in the software space is making it had to install their software anymore!

----
-# Puppet Open Source Solution #

-Well  'Free' as in you  don't pay to use it, but like everything there is still an investment.
-* Recent changes to all-in-one installer.
-* POSS now uses same file structure as PE.
-* You loose some of the tools, but not all of them.
-* Community modules and work make up for a lot of the gaps.

----

-# Master less #
-## OK I'm stealing all your questions! ##

-It's O.K, you just lose some of the tools, but not all of them.

----
 # Domain Specific Language (DSL) #
 ## One 'syntax' to rule them all! ##

 * No I do not mean only the Puppet DSL.
 * No I'm not about to say go use Ruby.
 But I am going to mention Ruby.
-* I am going to tell you its good to make a choice.
+* I am going to tell you its good to make a choice!

+---
+# Installation #
+## Well it is the obvious place to start! ##

+Lets be honest this is the easiest thing to over come, no one in the software space is making it had to install their software anymore! but this is one of the regular **Chicken or Eggs** we all face.

 ---
 # Facter #